Can Cuiàs (Barcelona Metro)

-Can Cuiàs is a station on Line 11 of the Barcelona Metro.
+Can Cuiàs (/ca/) is a station on Line 11 of the Barcelona Metro.
 It is located at the northern edge of the Nou Barris district of Barcelona, within the municipality of Montcada i Reixac.
 Opened along the rest of the line in 2003, it serves as the western terminus of Line 11.
 It is currently the only Barcelona Metro station in Montcada i Reixac.

 Location

 The station is named after the Can Cuiàs neighbourhood of Montcada i Reixac, in which it is located.
 While the station is within the city limits of Montcada i Reixac, the city proper is behind the Turó de Montcada hill, leaving the Can Cuiàs neighbourhood isolated.
 Thus, the neighbourhood and industrial park of the same name are located on the hills next to several other neighbourhoods of the Nou Barris district of Barcelona, like Ciutat Meridiana and Torre Baró.
 The station has two accesses, one on Carrer de la Circumval·lació and another one on Carrer dels Tapissers.